milanglacier/yarepl.nvim/README.md

     return lines
 end

+function ipython_or_python()
+    if vim.fn.executable 'ipython' == 1 then
+        return { 'ipython', '--simple-prompt' }
+    else
+        return 'python'
+    end
+end

+function ipython_or_python_formatter(lines)
+    if vim.fn.executable 'ipython' == 1 then
+        return yarepl.formatter.bracketed_pasting(lines)
+    else
+        return yarepl.formatter.trim_empty_lines(lines)
+    end
+end

 metas = {
     ipython_new = { cmd = { 'ipython', '--simple-prompt' }, formatter = send_line_verbatim },
+    ipython_or_python = { cmd = ipython_or_python, formatter = ipython_or_python_formatter },
 }

--- cmd can accept either a list or a string. formatter accepts a function that -- takes a list of string and returns a list of lines.
-See `:h chansend` to see -- the specification for the list of string
+-- cmd can be three types: a string, a list of strings, or a function that -- returns either a string or list of strings. formatter is a function takes a -- list of string and returns a list of strings.
+See `:h chansend` to see the -- specification for the list of string
 ```

 For modern REPLs with bracketed pasting support (which is usually the case), it